-- D) Take one clamp and place it at 5 cm.
-Hang a 200 g hooked mass on the clamp hanger. - E) Take the other clamp and place it at 60 cm.
-Hang a 100 g hooked mass on the clamp hanger. - F) Draw a diagram of the meter stick showing each force vector acting on it.
+D) Take one hanger assembly and place it at 8 cm.
+Put an extra mass of 150 g on the mass hanger.

+E) Take the other hanger assembly and place it at 83 cm.
+Put an extra mass of 100 g on the mass hanger.

+F) Draw a diagram of the meter stick showing each force vector acting on it.
 Place each vector in the approximately correct location as well.
 Describe the torques acting on the stick.

-- G) So far you have been verifying that the clockwise torques equal the counterclockwise torques.
+G) So far you have been verifying that the clockwise torques equal the counterclockwise torques.
 Based on this idea, make an equation that will allow you to calculate the tension in the string.
 Make sure you use units of kilograms and meters so that you will get Newtons for tension.
-Calculate the tension. - H) In the LoggerPro Force Probe file you opened there will be a small window that tells you the tension in the string.
-Record this value. - Calculate a percent difference between the computer value and your calculated value.
-If you got a value greater that 10% then you are likely doing something wrong.
-Go back and check your data and if you can't find the issue then check with your instructor before you continue. - J) Reset the lab to how it was when you entered: - a.
-Remove the string from the meter stick and hook it on just the force probe. - b.
-Remove all clamps from the meter stick. - c.
-Return all hooked masses to the mold. - d.
-Remove the meter stick from the pivot clamp and place it on the table. - K) Thank you!
+Calculate the tension.

+H) On the screen there will be a small window that tells you the tension in the string.
+Record this value.

+I) Calculate a percent difference between the computer value and your calculated value.
+If you got a value greater than 10% then you are doing something wrong.
+Go back and check your data and calculations.

+J) Remove all clamps from the meter stick.
+Thanks!